AJRepo/backupinator/README.md

 -D      Delete files that do not exist on sender
 -E      Exclude files   Pattern of files to exclude, can be used more than once -f      Extra flags    Anything else you want to pass to rsync -h      host      A remote host - ping first to see if it is up.
-If not used then assume the host is available -m      CIFS_mount_drive   Sometimes CIFS connections hang to windows servers - this unmounts and remounts all CIFS shares.
+If not used assume the host is available -m      CIFS_mount_drive   Sometimes CIFS connections hang to windows servers - this unmounts and remounts all CIFS shares.
 TODO: just operate on the CIFS share specified.
 -M      Mountpoint_dir: Check that dir Mountpoint_dir is a mounted directory.
 This is to avoid writing to your own disk when expecting it to be a externally attached drive
 -r      Archive directory   What directory to archive to (does not work on FreeBSD)